 In winter, it is best to wrap up warm as you will be sitting outside for a couple of hours - the wind can sometimes make it chilly too.

 When the weather gets better, many fans wear their Charlton shirts.
-For 2017/18, we are starting our five-year partnership with hummel®, who have created bespoke kits for us!
+For 2019/20, we are continuing our five-year partnership with hummel®, who have created bespoke kits for us!

 Our junior membership scheme, Young Reds, is a fan club for our younger supporters up to the age of 11.